 When the Select button is pressed, the selection panel appears, as shown in figure 3.7.
 After a pump is chosen, pressing Select Pump will place the pump in the zone and automatically calculate all of the associated parameters.
-Cancel will return to the main display with no changes.
+Cancel will return the user to the main display without changing any pumps.